 Barrick has conducted quarterly meetings with the CEMCC during the reporting period.
 Hazardous substances and dangerous goods management and emergency preparedness are ongoing topics covered by updates.

-The control strategies implemented during the reporting period are considered to be effective.
+There were no incidents relating to public safety during the reporting period, therefore the control strategies implemented during the reporting period are considered to be effective.